 We are committed to protecting the environment.
 Through our Business Partner Code of Business Conduct and Ethics we communicate our expectations that our business partners will join us in following the same standards.
 Our impacts include our use of fuel, electricity, water and food; discharge of wastewater; generation and disposal of solid wastes; emissions from combustion and refrigeration equipment; and our diverse supply chain (see illustration on page 59 for more details).
 We recognize that some of these factors can affect the biodiversity of the areas where we operate.
 In this report we discuss the following aspects of our environmental footprint:

 - Water Management

 - Waste Management

-Our environmental management strategy is based on the values and objectives set forth in our Health, Environment, Safety, Security & Sustainability Policy and our 2020 sustainability goals.
+Our environmental management strategy is based on the values and objectives set forth in our Health, Environment, Safety and Security (HESS) Policy and our 2020 sustainability goals.
 We carefully manage environmental activities and address environmental stewardship at every level of our organization.

-There are multiple drivers of our strategy, including regulatory changes, stakeholder influence and economic efficiencies specifically as it relates to our dependence on fossil fuels, technology, partnerships, transparency and communication.
+There are multiple drivers of our strategy, including regulatory changes, stakeholder influence, our dependence on fossil fuels and economic efficiencies specifically as it relates to our dependence on fossil fuels, technology, partnerships, transparency and communication.

 We evaluate environmental risks, develop standards and procedures and put high emphasis on our associated environmental leadership and performance.
-In addition, our enterprise risk management program includes climate change risks.
+In addition, our enterprise risk management program includes climate change and water risks.